 Were are we at with Brotli adoption?

 Browser-wise, the adoption of Brotli compression has been quite swift.
 Firefox, Chrome, and many Chromium derivative web browsers have had support for Brotli for some months already.
-Microsoft Edge have committed to supporting Brotli in a future release, but there have been no word from WebKit/Safari yet.
+Microsoft Edge have committed to supporting Brotli in a future release, but there haven’t been any word from WebKit/Safari yet.
 Given that all the other browsers have already implemented Brotli, WebKit will probably follow suit at their own pace.
-Smaller websites means longer battery life for devices, so Apple will probably introduce it as a magical new battery experience some day at one of their press events.
+Lighter websites mean longer battery life for devices, so Apple will probably introduce it as a magical new battery experience someday at one of their press events.

 A Brotli compatible web browser will include the